loganhasty/liri-node-app/README.md

 Parameter One:

-movie-this (Will return the top IMDB result from your search) songify-this (Will return the top result from Spotify for your search) do-what-it-says (Reads a text file and scans for the song name, which then searches Spotify)
+movie-this (Will return the top IMDB result from your search); songify-this (Will return the top result from Spotify for your search); do-what-it-says (Reads a text file and scans for the song name, which then searches Spotify)